What is acceptance criteria (AC)?

-Why do we use AC?
+Why use AC?

 When all the acceptance criteria are met, the feature will be fully implemented.